-The fishing is good in New Zealand.
-The sheer abundance of volcanic lakes, icy rivers and pristine shoreline make it almost impossible to have a bad day fishing.
-Whether you’re fishing for leisure or doing it competitively, you’re spoiled for choice on locations.
+Discover the best wet weather gear for commercial, sport and leisure fishing in NZ, from oilskins to lightweight fishing jackets.
+The sheer abundance of volcanic lakes, icy rivers and pristine shoreline make it almost impossible to have a bad day fishing in New Zealand.

 Where to fish in NZ?